-When it comes to B2B lead generation to get potential customers into your sales funnel, there’s often the temptation to get as many people into the top, in the hope / expectation that some of those will then stick.
+When it comes to B2B lead generation to get potential customers into your sales funnel, there’s often the temptation to get as many people into the top.
+This is in the hope / expectation that some of those will then stick.

 The problems with that approach include:

-- Focus on quantity over quality means that you might miss out on even getting seen by those perfect customers of the right size, in the right sector, with the right need – especially those actively in buyer mode.
+- Focus on quantity over quality means that you might miss out on getting seen by those perfect customers.
+You might neglect those of the right size, in the right sector, with the right need – especially those actively in buyer mode.
 You just don’t create the content to bring them in

-- You get too busy following up all the leads that you don’t get the time to segment them and give adequate attention to those most likely to convert into paying customers
+- You get too busy following up all the leads.
+So you don’t get the time to segment them and give adequate attention to those most likely to convert into paying customers

-- Your salespeople get disillusioned by junk leads so they naturally start to lose interest and when the right lead does come in, they are too jaded to follow up with the vigour and enthusiasm that it deserves.
+- Your salespeople get disillusioned by junk leads so they lose interest when the right leads do come in.
+They are too jaded to follow up with the vigour and enthusiasm they deserve.

-The way to avoid that mistake is to really dig deep into the attributes of your best customers and align those with topics for your inbound marketing content calendar.
-Thesetopics will include keywords for SEO and perhaps hashtags when sharing on social media channels like LinkedIn, Twitter and perhaps Facebook and others.
+The way to avoid that mistake is to really dig deep into the attributes of your best customers.
+Align those with topics for your inbound marketing content calendar.
+These topics will include keywords for SEO.
+Use hashtags when sharing on social media channels like LinkedIn, Twitter and perhaps Facebook and others.

 - How to “educate” buyers around the brand without selling to them:

-Changing a companies ethos from sales to education isn’t always easy.
-Many ask why we would do this instead of increasing PPC or adding more salespersonnel.
-Education breeds. trust, trust builds familiarity and familiarity should lead to an increase in sales.
-Content based strategies allow potential customers to engage in a non-sales based environment allowing you to demonstrate authority in your field and increase trust.
+Changing a companies ethos from a sales focus to education isn’t always easy.
+Many ask “why we would do this instead of increasing PPC (Pay Per Click marketing) or adding more sales personnel?”
+Education breeds trust, trust builds familiarity, and familiarity should lead to an increase in sales.
+Content based strategies allow potential customers to engage in a non-sales based environment.
+This allows you to demonstrate authority in your field and increase trust.

 - Determine the right voice and content:

 Determine your voice and content by creating effective buyer personas.
 These are generic “my persona is a small company looking for legal services”.
 That persona won’t win you any awards or increase sales.
-Develop far more in-depth personas and you can succeed more quickly in talking the right language to your perfect customer.
+Develop far more in-depth personas and you can talk the right language to your perfect customer.

 - How to continually optimise the messaging:

 To continually optimise your messaging you need feedback that includes data / statistics.
-There is a huge range of analytics tools and website plugins available to do this, but you also need to understand what is important so that you don’t get sucked into chasing the biggest, flashiest numbers.
-Don’t make the same mistake as 99& of your competitors!
+There is a huge range of analytics tools and website plugins available to do this.
+However, you also need to understand what’s important so that you don’t get sucked into chasing the biggest, flashiest numbers.
+Don’t make the same mistake as 99% of your competitors!